DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 **Expert Settings**
    * **Auto-fit Range:** *When enabled, the Speed Segments will automatically fit the scene frame range to the total length of the speed keyframe animation*
-   * **Auto Interpolation:** *Is ON by default.
-Turn on to avoid the Speed Segment Tool changing the keyframe tangents automatically.
-For more customizability of the animation interpolation turn this feature off and set the tangents and offset time like desired manually in the Graph Editor.*
+   * **Interpolation:** *For ease of use, keep Interopation on 'Automatic' and let LC do all interpolation for you.
+For more customizability of the interpolation and accelerations pick 'Offset Time' and use the shortcut to change the Offset time between Speed Keyframes manually.
+Pick 'Free' to avoid the Speed Segment Tool changing the keyframe tangents automatically. *

 |